 Walking is a wonderful way to cut costs, the way to see more while traveling is to walk or take public transportation.
 Many cities offer day passes that give you access to their transit network for a relatively low price.
-The last time we were in Las Vega on business, we purchased a 3-day public transit pass and road the Monorail from venue to venue, it was much less stressful and we enjoyed the views.
+The last time we were in Las Vegas on business, we purchased a 3-day public transit pass and rode the Monorail from venue to venue, it was much less stressful and we enjoyed the views.

 Welcome to the 21st century where hotels are out and home rentals are in.
 If you want to save a ton of money, live in a fully furnished home or apartment and feel like a local renting is your best option.
-While a week long hotel rental will likely cost you upwards of $1,000.
+While a week-long hotel rental will likely cost you upwards of $1,000.

 Sites like Airbnb and Craig’s list offer bargain prices for unique rental properties all over the world.
 Browse through hundreds of different listings and choose what’s right for you.
 You’ll deal directly with the homeowner who will be available every step of the way to troubleshoot any issues you may encounter.
-Rentals are the ultimate money saving travel tip.
+Rentals are the ultimate money-saving travel tip.

-At the time of this writing I am getting ready to spend a few days in Orlando on business.
+At the time of this writing, I am getting ready to spend a few days in Orlando on business.
 I thought I would do a quick check on Craigs List for Vacation Rentals to see what I might find.
 This is newly furnished and has a private pool, for $85!
 Looks like I have a plan!

 There is a good chance that if you have read this article, you have probably already seen the Travel Agent Revenge at some point.
 If not, YOU ABSOLUTELY MUST SEE IT!